osrf/vrx-docker/README.md

 Before beginning, you may want to remove the previously generated files to start fresh, as it may get confusing or messy if you keep old files along with new ones.

+Note that some of the files are tracked in the Git repository, so you may want to rename rather than remove, or plan on stashing and dropping the removals afterwards.

 ```
 rm -r generated
 ```